For a better experience, keep your browser up to date. Check here for latest versions.

 When settlers first came to Turtle Island, they could only bring as many people and supplies as their boats could carry.
 Not all survived the journey and those who did found themselves in an unfamiliar and unforgiving environment.
 The Indigenous Peoples they first encountered could have forced the settlers back into the sea or waited for them to starve and give up.
 Yet this didn’t happen.
 Why is that?

-One of the first well-known treaties between Europeans and the Indigenous Peoples of Turtle Island was between Dutch traders and Haudenosaunee leaders circa 1613.
-This relationship embodied the principle of Kaswentha or Guswenta, known as the Two Row Wampum.
+One of the first well-known treaties between Europeans and the Indigenous Peoples of Turtle Island was between Dutch traders and Haudenosaunee in 1613.
+This relationship is described by Kaswenta (Gä•sweñta’) also known as the Two Row Wampum.

 The two rows never intersect; they are parallel.
 This denotes a separate-but-equal relationship that respects each other’s sovereignty.
-The Haudenosaunee would never steer the Dutch ship, and the Dutch would never steer the Haudenosaunee canoe as they both travel down the endless river of time.
-Both parties would respect each other’s autonomy and interdependence.
+The Haudenosaunee never steer the Dutch ship, and the Dutch never steer the Haudenosaunee canoe as they both travel down the River of Life.
+Both parties respect each other’s autonomy and interdependence.

-Like many other ancient civilizations of Turtle Island, Haudenosaunee couldn’t “own” the land because they lived in direct relation to it.
+Like many other ancient civilizations of Turtle Island, Haudenosaunee don't “own” the land because they live in direct relation to it.
 There are no words or phrases in English that can explain this relationship because European worldview dictates a nature-society divide.
-Even the word “land” cannot encapsulate the complicated Indigenous relationship to Mother Earth.
+Even the word “land” cannot encapsulate the complicated Haudenosaunee relationship to Mother Earth.

-Also, the Haudenosaunee knew the devastating effects of war, and based their confederacy on three general principles: peace; equity, and fairness to People and life; and the power of good minds gathering to relate and decide together.
-They did not see it as their right to deny the Dutch and subsequent settlers a place on Turtle Island.
-Instead, they wished to remain in a relationship of peace and prosperity for all time.
+Also, the Haudenosaunee know the devastating effects of war, and base their confederacy on three general principles: peace; equity, and fairness to People and life; and the power of good minds gathering to relate and decide together.
+They do not see it as their right to deny the Dutch and subsequent settlers a place on Turtle Island.
+Instead, they wish to remain in a relationship of peace and prosperity for all time.

-To this day many Haudenosaunee consider the Kaswentha as a valid and ongoing treaty.
-For others, it represents the spirit of Reconciliation.
-Some can’t accept because of a single forged document written by a settler.
-These critics claim that the Two Row Wampum is a modern construction used to satisfy contemporary political needs but their claims misunderstand the actual data source.
+Haudenosaunee consider the Kaswenta as a valid and ongoing treaty.
+Some settlers refuse to acknowledge this because of a single forged document.
+These settlers claim that the Two Row Wampum is a modern construction used to satisfy contemporary political needs but those ignorant, and racist, claims misrepresent the actual data source.

-There is no single Two Row Wampum that serves as the “original record”, there’s not supposed to be nor can the belt itself be a fraud.
-In an oral culture, they perform Kaswentha through ceremony and the collective memory of the participants serves as a distributed ledger.
-Losing a belt is detrimental for both spiritual and economic reasons, but those deemed worthy can recreate it to carry the memory and perform the relevant ceremony.
+There doesn't need to be a single Two Row Wampum that serves as the “original record”, nor can the belt itself be a fraud.
+In an oral culture, Kaswenta is "performed" through ceremony and the collective memory of the participants serves as a distributed ledger.
+Losing a belt is detrimental for many reasons, but it can be recreated in order to facilitate the remembrance of a collective agreement.

-The basic principles embodied by the Two Row Wampum are central to claims of Indigenous sovereignty.
-Kaswentha offers a glimpse into a relationship that once was, and could be once again.
-The claims we are all treaty people and we should honour the Two Row Wampum helps flip the script and puts onus on the settler state to hold up its end of the sacred promise.
-It doesn’t let Indigenous Peoples off the hook either though.
-They also have work to do.
+The basic principles embodied by the Two Row Wampum are central to Haudenosaunee sovereignty.
+Acknowledging that Canada must honour the Two Row Wampum flips the script and puts onus on the settler state to uphold its end of the sacred promise.

-The Two Row Wampum is just a part of a long series of treaties and alliances known as the Covenant Chain, and it can help remind us of the complexities of treaty relationships between the Indigenous nations of Turtle Island and the new settler states who were forming on ancient lands.
+The Two Row Wampum is a part of a long series of treaties and alliances known as the Covenant Chain, and it can help remind us of the complexities of treaty relationships between the Indigenous nations of Turtle Island and the new settler states that illegally occupy Indigenous lands.
 This is likely not something you’ve read in the history books.
-It’s an interesting, albeit often violent, history and that’s only the last 400 years.
+It’s a violent history and that’s only the last 400 years.
 Imagine the lessons we could learn if we looked back further.

 This next step in exploring Indigenous Data Sovereignty can, much like Indigenous-Settler relations in Canada, get a little complicated.
 A data visualization exercise may help.